-Light of Day Bindery receives books documents, boxes and slip cases in all stages of deterioration.
-There is a small fee for evaluation of books and documents, however there is no obligation for a customer to go forward with the restoration.
+Light of Day Bindery receives books, documents, boxes and slip cases in all stages of deterioration.
+There is a small fee for evaluation of books and documents, however there is no obligation for a customer to go forward with the repairs.

 Dea examines all parts of an item to determine conditions and need for treatment.
 Broken joints, split hinges, soiled, torn and missing pages, bumped corners, damaged endbands and caps, broken threads, and many more problems can be corrected in the bindery.
 We clean and salvage all the parts of the book as necessary.

 Any customer can feel confident that we will address their needs within the range of our services.
-When necessary, Light of Day refers documents to Etherington Conservation Services in Greensboro, NC and the Northeast Document Conservation Center in North Andover, MA.
+When necessary, Light of Day refers documents to the Northeast Document Conservation Center in North Andover, MA.

 Paper is often in need of cleaning and deacidification, and frequently books need to be washed and the pages buffered to arrest the the discoloration and brittleness that develops from the effects of acidity.

 When there are missing pieces, as in the cover of this New Testament (photos on right), archival materials are used to rebuild what is missing and repair what is damaged.
 Titling and decoration are refurbished or replaced with mindfulness to the value of the book, its uses and the wishes of the customer.